 Batteries East and West

-During the Civil War, advances in artillery proved that masonry forts in the style of Fort Point were unable to withstand bombardment by heavy ordinance.
+During the Civil War, advances in artillery proved that masonry forts in the style of Fort Point were unable to withstand bombardment by heavy ordnance.
 Consequentially, the period following the war was marked by innovative revisions in seacoast defense.
 In this era, brick and mortar forts were gradually replaced by earthwork batteries.

 In 1872, work began on several new gun positions on the coastal bluffs behind Fort Point.
 By 1873, the first emplacement—called West Battery—was completed and armed with twelve 15-inch Rodman cannon.
 That same year, construction began on Battery East and a covered path was soon built to connect batteries East and West.
 During the Spanish-American War of 1898, 8-inch rifled Rodman cannon were emplaced at Battery East.